Prime-Lasking/Zlang/README.md

 ## Limitations

-- No support for functions or procedures
 - No arrays or complex data structures
 - No string manipulation beyond printing literals
-- All variables are global
+- Function parameters and local variables share the global namespace
 - Limited error reporting during compilation
+- No nested function definitions
+- No function overloading

 ## License